Developmint/vue-link/README.md

 ### Types

-With `v.1.4.0` two extra components were introduced that reflect the `slashes` settings.
+With `v1.4.0` two extra components were introduced that reflect the `slashes` settings.
 You can import them (like the normal `VueLink` component as named imports).
-The `default` export of the package is still the normal `VueLink` component so no breaking changes have been introduced
+The `default` export of the package is still the normal `VueLink` component so no breaking changes have been introduced.

+Since `v1.6.0`, a dedicated `ForNuxt` export is available that'll use `NuxtLink` instead of `RouterLink` under the hood

-`import { VueLink, VueLinkAddSlash, VueLinkStripSlash } from '../lib'`
+`import { VueLink, VueLinkAddSlash, VueLinkStripSlash, ForNuxt } from '../lib'`

 ### Example usage